-9. What if we have additional information we want to share but doesn’t meet the submission format requirements?
+9. What if we have additional information that we want to share but does not meet the submission format requirements?

 While you are allowed to submit additional information relevant to your story as a part of your submission, the jury will not consider this information for the final evaluation (it can be used with the purpose of knowledge-sharing).
 It is therefore recommended to ensure that all critical information is included in the suggested format.

 10. Can we make changes to our submission after submitting it?